PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Training

 \section{Training}

-Models \texttt{TATR-v1.2-Pub} and \texttt{POTATR-v1.0-Pub} are both trained on 8 Nvidia T4 GPUs with a batch size of 2 on each GPU, for an effective batch size of 16.
-The weights of both models are initialized from \texttt{TATR-v1.1-Pub} \cite{smock2023aligning}, a pre-trained model trained on cropped tables from PubTables-1M.
+\texttt{TATR-v1.2-Pub} is trained on 8 Nvidia T4 GPUs with a batch size of 2 on each GPU, for an effective batch size of 16.
+The model weights are initialized from \texttt{TATR-v1.1-Pub} \cite{smock2023aligning}, a pre-trained model trained on cropped tables from PubTables-1M.